Virginia’s Hurricane Preparedness Sales Tax Holiday

-It’s smart to get ready for hurricane and flash flooding season, which arrives June 1st.
-And it’s smart to save money.
+It’s smart to get ready for hurricane and flash flooding season, and it’s smart to save money.

-Guidelines and rules for the Hurricane Preparedness Sales Tax Holiday are available from the Virginia Department of Taxation.
-For complete information, go to www.tax.virginia.gov/salestaxholidayoverview
+Guidelines and rules for the Hurricane Preparedness Sales Tax Holiday are available from the Virginia Department of Taxation: http://www.tax.virginia.gov/content/sales-tax-holiday

-Virginia’s Hurricane Preparedness Sales Tax Holiday was approved by the General Assembly in 2007 and in April 2012, it was extended until 2017. .
-The Code of Virginia was amended to include sales tax exemptions for certain hurricane preparedness equipment.
-To read the law, go to http://leg1.state.va.us/cgi-bin/legp504.exe?000+cod+58.1-611.3
+Virginia’s Hurricane Preparedness Sales Tax Holiday was approved by the General Assembly in 2007 and in April 2012, it was extended until 2017.
+The Code of Virginia was amended to include sales tax exemptions for certain hurricane preparedness equipment, and in 2013, the General Assembly added gas-powered chainsaws and chainsaw accessories to the list.
+To read the law, go to http://townhall.virginia.gov/L/GetFile.cfm?File=C:%5CTownHall%5Cdocroot%5CGuidanceDocs%5C161%5CGDoc_TAX_5799_v1.pdf

 Read more about hurricane season: http://www.vaemergency.gov/readyvirginia/stayinformed/hurricanes